 - Proof or evidence in the form of testimonials, data, or case studies.

-- Created a detailed description of your prospect’s problem and a plan depicting your solution.
+- A description of your prospect’s problem and a plan depicting your solution.

-Obviously, it’s crucial to be prepared for any sales negotiation, so please don’t get caught not knowing your information.
-You need to use this vital sales negotiation skill to ensure you’re fully prepared; if not, you’ll appear unreliable, unprofessional and definitely won’t be walking away with a closed deal.
+Preparation is vital for any sales negotiation.
+So please don’t get caught out by not knowing your information.
+Instead, use this essential sales negotiation skill to ensure you win that deal!
+If not, you’ll appear unreliable, unprofessional and definitely won’t make a deal.

-Sure, negotiations are a formal event, but we’re all human here, which means you possess the ability to connect with your prospect.
-So our first sales negotiation skill is about the energy you bring to the table.
+Negotiations are usually formal events; however, we’re all human here, which means you possess the ability to connect with your prospect.
+Therefore the next sales negotiation skill is about the energy you bring to the table.

-First, you need to ensure it’s comfortable enough to keep the conversation light and airy.
-Whilst using other little tokens of humility like ensuring your prospect have a drink, relaxing the mood with a little back and forth chit-chat, and even mentioning the weather will go a long way.
+First, you need to ensure you’re practising effective body language techniques to ensure you keep the conversation light, airy, and comfortable.
+Consider using other little tokens of humility.
+For instance, having a drink available, relaxing the mood with casual chit-chat, and even just commenting on the weather will go a long way.

-Simple, right?
-Not only will you get the result you want, but you’ll start building a strong and consistent rapport which will form your long term business relationships.
-So go on, use this sales negotiation skill to put your best foot forward and secure that deal!
+Not only will you get the result you want, but you’ll start building a consistent and robust rapport and ultimately form long-term business relationships.
+Therefore don’t hesitate to use this sales negotiation skill to put your best foot forward and secure that deal!

-Ever heard of the old adage, ‘silence speaks louder than words’?
-Well, we’ll let you in on a secret – it’s one of the most powerful sales negotiation skills you can have in your arsenal.
+Ever heard of the adage, ‘silence speaks louder than words?’
+Either way, we’ll let you in on a secret – it’s one of the most potent sales negotiation skills you can have in your arsenal.

 So how does it work?
-Well, simply asking a question like “Are you willing to pay $X?” and then being completely silent will compel your prospect to fill the silence.
-This pressure will not only relay that you’re negotiating from a solid position but that you have unwavering confidence.
+Well, asking a question like “Are you willing to pay $X.?”
+Then being completely silent will compel your prospect to fill the silence.
+Active listening shows you’re negotiating from a solid position and that you have unwavering confidence.

-This excellent and rather sneaky tactic will reinforce your statement and persuade your prospect to start considering your offer.
-However, be mindful not to create awkward voids of silence – there’s nothing worse.
-By tactfully utilizing this negotiation skill, you can simply make an offer, stay silent, and wait for your prospect to say yes.
+This excellent and rather sneaky tactic will reinforce your statement.
+Ultimately persuading your prospect to start considering your offer.
+But, be mindful not to create awkward voids of silence – there’s nothing worse.
+Utilizing this sales negotiation technique, you can make an offer, stay silent, and wait for your prospect to say yes.

-By knowing your absolute limits, you’ll ensure you aren’t manipulated into a deal you can’t happily deliver on.
-Any offer that’s less than your bottom line should be dismissed and alternatives pursued instead.
+By knowing your absolute limits, you’ll ensure you aren’t manipulated into conceding to your prospects’ Price Objections or a deal you can’t happily deliver on.
+Any offer that’s less than your bottom line should be dismissed, and alternatives pursued instead.

-We all know the importance of creating an accommodating environment free of aggression and pressure, which is why we strongly suggest that you allow them to start the Sales Negotiation.
+We all know the importance of creating an accommodating environment.
+In particular, one that is free of aggression.
+So it’s crucial that you allow your prospect to start the Sales Negotiation.

-Not only is it a polite gesture, but it actually gives you the upper hand!
-Think about it, by giving yourself a chance to scope out the scale of their offer – you can use this time to alter your own terms if needed.
-So, it’s imperative always to allow your prospect to begin the Negotiation dialogue.
+Not only is it a polite gesture, but it gives you the upper hand!
+Think about it.
+By giving yourself a chance to scope out the scale of their offer – you can use this time to alter your terms if needed.
+So, it’s imperative always to allow your prospect to begin the negotiation dialogue.

 During sales negotiations, you need to be aware of who makes the final buying decision.
-This sounds incredibly obvious but trust us – you could be pitching to someone who doesn’t even hold the authority to confirm a sale.
+Whilst this negotiation skill sounds incredibly obvious, trust us – you could be pitching to someone who doesn’t even hold the authority to confirm a sale.

-For instance, you could be pitching to administrative staff, whilst your competitors are pitching to their boss.
-If this is the case there’s no chance you’ll be getting the sale.
+For instance, you could be pitching to administrative staff whilst your competitors are pitching to the boss.
+If this is the case, there’s no chance you’ll be getting the sale.